Pan-Seared Filet Mignon (Tenderloin Steak)

 Cast iron skillet heated to 472.2°F (244.5°C).

-Carefully place the filet mignon in the hot pan and press it down gently to ensure full contact with the pan.
-Flip it every 30 seconds until the internal temperature reaches 90°F (32°C).
-Once it does, reduce the heat to medium-low and move on to the next step.
+Carefully place the filet mignon in the hot pan and press it down gently so it makes full contact with the surface.
+Sear it, flipping every 30 seconds, until the internal temperature reaches 90°F (32°C) if you plan to butter-baste it.
+Once it hits that point, move on to step 4: Butter Basting.

 DonenessRemove at temp:Final temp: